jourquin/Box-Cox-Lambdas-Heuristic/README.md

 of 0.1, but these values can be changed.
 By default, 41 values of lambda are thus tested for each independent variable.
 That means that 41 logit models are computed for the univariate case, but that 41² and 41³ logits must be computed for the bivariate and trivariate cases respectively.
-As the dataset contains figures for 10 groups of commodities, the amount of logits to compute f or the univariate, bivariate and trivariate cases are equal to 410, 16 810 and 689 210, which can take a very long computing time.
+As the dataset contains figures for 10 groups of commodities, the amount of logits to compute for the univariate, bivariate and trivariate cases are equal to 410, 16 810 and 689 210, which can take a very long computing time.
 Therefore, the results for the three cases are provided in the "europeL2-01-BruteForceX.Rda", where "X" is equal to "1", "2" or "3".
 The "01" in the name of the file indicates that the problem was solved with a step of 0.1.